coderknot/pizza-company/README.md

 #### Author: John Carr

 ## Description
 A web application that allows a user to enter their name and select the size and toppings of a pizza.
-Addtional pizzas may also be placed on the order by clicking the Add Pizza button.
+Additional pizzas may also be placed on the order by clicking the Add Pizza button.
 An option for delivery allows the user to enter an address when selected.
 Once the user submits the order, the total cost is displayed.

 ## Setup/Installation Instructions